gurumojo/text/vitae/README.md

 the privileged works precisely as intended.
 As such the have nots keep on not having regardless of morals, habits, effort, luck, or any other nonsensical conclusion drawn within contexts designed solely to extract value from others' labor while disallowing a seat at the table as peers in decision making.
+While accommodations guaranteed by rule of law continue to be flouted by those with such narrow views, calling equitable treatment preferential due to ignorance or bias, I will remain dedicated to breaking down walls built by privileged.

 I realize broadcasting this perspective may be seen as risky or ill-advised by most in my peer network.
 That is precisely the fear based position I seek to